 1. Your kids will learn to read.
 Eventually.
 All kids learn to read in their own time.
 Our oldest kids who didn’t have the benefit of all of my current knowledge about dyslexia, didn’t read independently until 12 and took off from there.
 So if you’re worried because your 8-year old is struggling with Bob Books while his or her peers are reading chapter books, take a breath and know that it will come.
 (And get books on audio!)

 2. But they may never spell well.
 After years of intensive educational therapy, some of my kids still have trouble with spelling.
 But you would never know it because they use assistive technology when typing and texting.
 I hear from parents all. the. time. that their kids are reading well but spelling – not so much.
 This is a reality of dyslexia.
-Get them up to speed on assistive technology and let it go!
+Teach them to use assistive technology that helps with spelling and let it go!

-3. The school years are HARD.
-I really did spend a lot of time agonizing over my kids learning difficulties in the early days.
+3. The school years can be HARD.
+I really did spend a lot of time agonizing over my kids’ learning difficulties in the early days.
 (I still worry some but not nearly as much!)
 From not remembering their math facts, to poor spelling and handwriting, to poor memory and a lack of attention… the school days are hard for kids with language based learning difficulties.

-I don’t agree that all dyslexics have strengths outside of academia though.
-I have kids who write beautifully or love the sciences but still struggle to read and learn quickly.
-College is doable but with a lighter load and tutoring.
-It isn’t uncommon for a dyslexic student to understand the content better than their classmates and still do poorly on exams.
+There are many people with dyslexia who, despite their struggles, do very well academically.
+College is doable but taking a lighter load and finding tutoring may be needed.
+Interestingly, it isn’t uncommon for a dyslexic student to understand the content better than their classmates and still do poorly on exams.
 The school years are hard, but fortunately, they don’t last forever.

 4. The school years don’t look anything like your school years.
 The way kids with dyslexia learn is anything but linear and predictable.
 I have talked to more than one parent, concerned about a teen son’s reading ability.
 They can read but don’t like to.
 Then a few minutes later, I learn that this reluctant reader can rebuild a tractor motor and can basically run the family farm on his own.
 Hmmm.
 There really isn’t a place on the high school transcript for that kind of thing (at least not one that gives it the credit due).
 YOU need to know that this is highly valuable despite not being a high school graduation requirement.
 Our kids learn with different methods and on a different time table than traditional learners and that is okay.
 See #1 above!